vitaly-t/pg-promise/README.md

 #### `this` reference

-Version 2.3.0 added support for property `this` to refer to the object itself, and to be used in those cases where the object needs to be formatted as a JSON string.
-Syntax `this^` is also supported for raw-text formatting.
+Version 2.3.0 added support for property `this` to refer to the object itself, and to be used in those cases where the object needs to be formatted as a JSON string:

-Examples:
 * `${this}` - inserts the object itself as a JSON-formatted string;
 * `${this^}` - inserts the object itself as a raw-text JSON-formatted string.